olendorf/read_me_templates/README.md

 ## Contributing
 We love pull requests.
 Here's a quick guide:

 Templates and examples from a variety of domains are especially welcome.
-They should be in a text format such as text `(.txt)` or markdown `(.md)` but other text based formats are fine too.
+They should be in a text format such as text **.txt** or markdown **.md** but other text based formats are fine too.
+You can add alternative formats for each template, for instance both text and markdown versions of the same template are encourged.

 1. Fork the repo.